akashpawar6474/DSA_Problem_Solving_Part2/README.md

 505. Ones and Zeroes => simple knapsack pattern problem..
 506. Remove Outermost Parentheses => easy but tricky problem..
 507. Maximum Product of Word Lengths => this is very good problem of converting string to integer interms of bits..
+508. Check If a String Contains All Binary Codes of Size K => simple add all unique k length strings to set..